enessaka/payment-api/api-test/README.md

 and living documentation features.
 It has strong support for both web testing with Selenium, and API testing using RestAssured.

+### Findings

+#### Issues

+1. Although service.execute tries to update payments, the transaction was not able to commit.
+In order to fix that issue
+   @Transactional annotation added to PaymentService
+2. ResponseListener updates only payment status on payments table thus accounts' balances are not getting updated after success booking
+3. There is a typo on the error message of non-existing account response
+4. When the payment request is missing a field, api throws exception and returns `Internal Server Error` to the requester.
+Instead of that flow, a proper error code (BAD_REQUEST)/message (XXX must not be null) needs to be returned to the requester.

+Additionally, in docker-compose.yml, default ports added to payment-db service in order to query database

 ### Prerequisites

 `JDK 11`